gugell/ScreenSceneController/README.md

 ## Installation

-ScreenSceneController is **not available** through [CocoaPods](http://cocoapods.org) because Swift Pods support is still being worked.
+ScreenSceneController is **not available** as CocoaPod.
+Swift Support wasn't added to [CocoaPods](http://cocoapods.org) at the time I was making the library.

 For this reason you should add ScreenSceneController's **\*.swift sources** to you project **manually**.